airware-legacy/makers/src/posts/life-with-react-and-redux.md

 }
 ```

 Reducers are a great way to split your data into small chunks that mutate your state.
-They basically contain any business logic that your app needs and can also help you with your UI state.
+They contain any business logic that your app needs and can help with UI state management.
 When we return state from a reducer, we never overwrite our current state; we are always making a mutation of that state and passing it along.
-Also, a key benefit of using reducers is that they are incredibly easy to unit test!
+Also, a key benefit of using reducers is that they are incredibly easy to unit test.
+We’ll cover testing in more detail in a follow-on blog post.

 I’ve split our app into a few simple reducers below, so you can see how we have broken our data layer up into smaller chunks.
 These reducers hold all of our truth and only actions can interact with them.
 Your view layer can never directly modify any of this data; instead, the view layer requests an action to update the store based on user interaction.
 More on actions next.

 Weather Details
+---
 ```
 const details = {
   min: '',